-Train from Pisa to Florence
+Pisa to Florence train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Pisa to Florence
+Amenities on the train between Pisa and Florence